Tucson

 Electric School Bus Goal

-Tucson does not have an electric school bus goal.
+Neither the City of Tucson nor the local school district have set an electric school bus goal.

 Tucson Electric Power, an investor-owned utility (IOU), is the primary electric utility for the City of Tucson.
 The primary natural gas supplier for Tucson is Southwest Gas, an IOU.
 The State of Arizona requires spending and savings targets for its utilities through an EERS and documentation of Demand Side Management programs to be filed to the Arizona Corporation Commission before implementation.
 In 2021, the Arizona Corporation Commission approved new clean energy rules that highlight the role of energy efficiency in carbon emissions reductions.
 The rules package extends the existing EERS until 2030 and requires a carbon-free grid by 2070.
 To learn more about the state requirements for electric and gas efficiency, please visit the Arizona page of the State Database.